CCSI-Toolset/FOQUS/docs/source/chapt_flowsheet/tutorial/data.rst

 Filtering Data
 --------------

-#.
-Open FOQUS.
+1. Open FOQUS.

-#.
-Open the Simple_flow.foqus session from the example files.
+2. Open the Simple_flow.foqus session from the example files.

-#.
-Click the **Flowsheet** button in the Home window.
+3. Click the **Flowsheet** button in the Home window.

-#.
-Click the Results Data button (Table icon in left toolbar).
+4. Click the Results Data button (Table icon in left toolbar).

-#.
-In the data table dialog, click **Edit Filters**.
+5. In the data table dialog, click **Edit Filters**.

-#.
-Click **New Filter** and enter “Filter1” in the **Filter** field as
-   the new filter name.
+6. Click **New Filter** and enter “Filter1” in the **Filter** field as the new filter name.

-The completed filter settings are shown in Figure `[fig.filter.3] <#fig.filter.3>`__.
-The buttons along the bottom of the filter editor dialog are used to add, delete, and change the order of rules and operations.
-Rules are conditions that are placed on data to be displayed.
-Operations are used to modify or combine rules.
-FOQUS uses reverse polish notation for the order of operations.
-The example filter in `[fig.filter.3] <#fig.filter.3>`__ is equivalent to (Error = 0 AND SetName :math:`\in` {UQ_Ensemble, Single_runs}) OR Index :math:`<` 3.

-The filter terms can be numbers, strings, lists of numbers, lists of strings or column headings.
-When entering column headings as search terms, do not enclose the column heading in quotes.
-This distinguishes column heading names from strings.
-The other types of terms are in JSON format.
-Strings are enclosed in double quotes, numbers have no quotes, and lists are enclosed in square brackets with elements separated by commas.

-7. Click **Add Rule** three times.

-8. Click **Add Operation** two times.

-9. Fill out the rule and operation rows as shown in Figure `[fig.filter.3] <#fig.filter.3>`__.
+The filter expression is a Python expression.
+The ``c("Comlumn Name")`` function returns a numpy array containing the column data.
+The expression should evaluate to a column of bools where rows containing ``True`` will be included in the filtered results and rows containing ``False`` will be excluded.
+If combining multiple logical expressions the numpy logical functions  https://docs.scipy.org/doc/numpy-1.15.1/reference/routines.logic.html should be used.
+Numpy is imported as ``np``

+8. In this example, results without errors in the "Single_runs" should be selected.
+In the filer expression field enter ``np.logical_and(c("err") == 0, c("set") == "Single_runs")``

 10. Click **Done**.